How to Keep Bats Out of Your House

 Scare Them With Sound

 Bats use their remarkable hearing to locate and capture their prey in the pitch black of night.
 The term “echolocation” describes this unique method.
-They emit ultrasonic waves too high in frequency for human ears to detect.
+They emit ultrasonic waves that are too high in frequency for human ears to detect.

 Bats utilize echolocation to find food and escape predators by hearing their sounds reflected off surfaces.
 You may use this to your advantage by installing noise-making gadgets in your home to deter bats.